 - Different spending priorities: Ex.
 One likes to spend money on items such as clothes while the other thinks it’s a waste of money and prefers to spend money on entertainment.

 - Levels of frugality: Ex.
-When one person prefers saving money and shopping around, it can be frustrating to the other who just spends without thinking much about the cost (and vice versa).
+When one person prefers saving money and shopping around for the best deal, it can be frustrating to the other who just spends without thinking much about the cost (and vice versa).

 - Differing savings goals: Ex.
 One partner wants to save towards retirement plans and different goals while the other doesn’t find it necessary.